nii-yamagishilab/multi-speaker-tacotron/README.md

 # multi-speaker-tacotron

-This is an implementation of our paper to appear at ICASSP 2020:
+This is an implementation of our paper from ICASSP 2020:
 "Zero-Shot Multi-Speaker Text-To-Speech with State-of-the-art Neural Speaker Embeddings," by Erica Cooper, Cheng-I Lai, Yusuke Yasuda, Fuming Fang, Xin Wang, Nanxin Chen, and Junichi Yamagishi.
 https://arxiv.org/abs/1910.10838
 Please cite this paper if you use this code.